-Originally Published: April 25, 1997 - Last Updated / Reviewed On: September 19, 2008
+Originally Published: April 25, 1997 - Last Updated / Reviewed On: April 29, 2014

 I read many advice columns and have never seen this issue addressed before.
 I am always late for work, church, etc...
 I have always considered myself just not a morning person, but I'm basically late for everything.
 It drives everyone crazy!!
 What can I do to get out of this "habit," if I can call it this!!
 I do like my job, but just don't want to get out of bed, mostly because I just don't feel rested.
 So I get speeding tickets getting to work and now I'm afraid I may soon be getting in trouble at work!!
 Any advice would be helpful.
 I'm sure there are many other people like myself!!
 The worse part of this is how my mornings at work are ruined because I feel so bad I'm late and try to compensate for this, which just causes more stress.
 I'm worried that I will not get a good reference if I do move to a new better paying job!
 Thanks in advance for answering my question!!

 Sometimes, people are late due to reasons that they simply cannot control like your car not starting, a family member being sick, traffic …you get the idea.
 But if you find yourself being late more often than not, or more than you would like, you may want to ask yourself some quick questions.
-Are you getting up on time?
+Are you getting up in enough time to accomplish what you need to get done?
 If not, are you getting enough sleep at night?
-Are you prepared to get out of the house to make appointments or do you find yourself doing things like checking e-mail or cutting your workout too close to the time that it is to leave?
+Do you find yourself doing things like checking e-mail or cutting your workout too close to the time you need to leave instead of preparing for your day ahead of time?
 Once you answer these questions, you may be able to find out why you are late arriving to places.
-As soon as you know these reasons, you can then formulate strategies to correct this issue so that you can get to where you need to be on time.
+Then, you can then formulate strategies to correct this issue so that you can get to where you need to be on time.